Kartik01032005/new-repos/README.md

 # new-repos
-this is my first github repository
+this is my first github repositor
+Author - Kartik